 - Pain in the abdomen, particularly in the upper right side

-If left untreated, severe complications can occur.
+If Hypertension in Pregnancy is left untreated, severe complications can occur.
 Fortunately, these can usually be prevented if the symptoms are identified early, and emergency medical attention is sought.
 If you’re experiencing these symptoms, please call your doctor or 911 immediately.

 If you or your family has a history of hypertension, it’s critically important for you to fully understand the risks and symptoms associated with hypertension in pregnancy.
 These issues can be scary to talk about, but it’s never too early to discuss your concerns with your doctor.
 Be sure to ask your doctor any questions you may have at your regular prenatal visits.